FoamScience/configs.nvim/README.md

 - [treesitter.lua:](lua/user/treesitter.lua) syntax highlighting and code folding
   - Sets up a few languages by default; such as C++, Python, Lua and OpenFOAM
+  - Auto-installs tree-sitter grammars for languages the first time they are encountered
 - [comments.lua:](lua/user/comments.lua) comment and uncomment lines with `gcc` and `gbc` keymaps
 - [mason.lua:](lua/user/mason.lua) sets up a few language servers to support common languages
   - C++/C: with `clangd`, OpenFOAM with `foam_ls`, Lua with `lua_ls` and a few more